undkonsorten/powermailpdf/Documentation/Configuration/Index.rst

 =============

-All configuration are done in Typo Script, besides the Label “Download”.
-It can be found in Resources/Private/Language/locallang.xml
+All configuration is done via TypoScript, besides the Label “Download”.
+It can be found in *Resources/Private/Language/locallang.xml*

 .. _configuration-typoscript: